Private railroad car: Other specific examples

 Lucius Beebe and his life partner Charles Clegg owned two private railroad cars, the Gold Coast and the Virginia City.
 Beebe's book Mansions on Rails: The Folklore of the Private Railway Car (Berkeley, California: Howell-North, 1959) presented the first history of the private railroad car in the U.S. The Gold Coast is now in the collection of the California State Railroad Museum.
 The Virginia City and the Redwood Empire are available for private charter.

-The Survivor was a private railroad car built by the American Car and Foundry Company in 1926 for Jesse Woolworth, the heiress to F.W.
-Woolworth.
+The Survivor was a private railroad car built by the American Car and Foundry Company in 1926 for Jessie Woolworth Donahue, the heiress to Frank Winfield Woolworth.
 The car was used by the Woolworth family from 1926 through 1939, transporting the family to French Lick, Pinehurst, the Greenbrier and Palm Beach.
 The car is reputed to have been the courtship car of Mrs. Donahue's niece, Barbara Hutton, and Cary Grant.
 The current owner Dante Stephensen purchased the car in 1982 and has progressively restored it, renaming it The Survivor.
 It is based in Atlanta, Georgia.